Adri6336/EnKryptos/README.md

 Find the EnKryptos.exe file within and double click to run.
 Don't move the executable from its folder -- there's a lot of necessary parts hidden within the folder (makes it easier for you to find the right file).

+**Linux**

+After extracting the tarball, cd into the extracted folder.
+Locate the EnKryptos file and use "./EnKryptos" to execute it.

 # Using Enkryptos as a Script